pandas-dev/pandas/doc/source/user_guide/advanced.rst

 .. warning::

    You should specify all axes in the ``.loc`` specifier, meaning the indexer for the **index** and for the **columns**.
-There are some ambiguous cases where the passed indexer could be mis-interpreted as indexing *both* axes, rather than into say the ``MultiIndex`` for the rows.
+There are some ambiguous cases where the passed indexer could be misinterpreted as indexing *both* axes, rather than into say the ``MultiIndex`` for the rows.

    You should do this: